JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

 🎨  Time to learn themes.
 How to make our app look professional by following Material Design.
 How to get the most out of the theming system in Compose.

+* How the Theming system works
+* Theming subtress
+* CompositionLocals
+* Providing values for the theme
+* Reading values from the theme
+* Overriding values at different nested levels, nesting themes
-* Theming.
-Material and custom themes.
+* Material theme.
 Making our app material
-* CompositionLocals, when and how to use them
+* Extending Material
+* Writing custom themes
+* Creating our own design systems
 * Adding a material theme to our app
+* Color palettes.
+Where to put colors
 * Deep dive into the Material components
-* Extending material and creating fully custom themes
 * Supporting dark / light mode
+* Supporting elevation overlays for dark mode
 * Support dynamic theme following the system wallpaper
+* Typographies and shapes

 <div class="flex pt-12 pb-8">
   <div class="overflow-hidden rounded-full bg-slate-50">